kisakova/documentation/completeReference/overview/Customers/CustomerGroupsOverview.rst

 .. begin

-In Customer Group section, you can organize customers into groups and share the price lists, payment and tax-related settings between several customers.
+In Customer Group section, you can organize customers into groups and share price lists, payment and tax-related settings between several customers.